J3rkStore/vectoringo-logo-generator/README.md

 ## Description

-Uses command line interface to generage an SVG file based on user input
+Uses command line interface to generate an SVG file based on user input

 ## Table of Contents